DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 together with local leaders, have carried out these experiments, aided (and in some cases generated) by non-Indigenous workers from the education and media sectors.
-The enterprises and infrastructures of remote media and communication have thus arisen from two cultural traditions operating together within the one settler state.[^70] This is not to say that our presence in the communities was unproblematic – for us or the residents – but only to recognize, as Melinda Hinkson writes,
+The enterprises and infrastructures of remote media and communications have thus arisen from two cultural traditions operating together within the one settler state.[^70] This is not to say that our presence in the communities was unproblematic – for us or the residents – but only to recognize, as Melinda Hinkson writes,